bartasd/new_script/readme.md

 ## Things to consider in futher implementation

 *  **First**: As my bash scripting knowledge is far from professional.
 Script can be considered/suggested to implement exit status checking.
-*  I'm not sure if bash runs all statements in order, or it can try run later statement before first one starts.
+*  I'm not sure if bash runs all statements in order, or it can try run later statement before first one ends.
 *  **Second**: initial html page template can always be updated yo personal needs.
 As most everything: files needed, files needed to be ignored, add other scripts to be fired.

 ## AUTHOR